MikeHopley/ftl-ships-strategy/index.md

 Each lockdown lasts 12 seconds.
 Hitting lockdown **immediately** when boarding can prevent enemy crew entering the room, sometimes even when they are standing on an adjacent tile.
 When unopposed, two Crystals will break 3 weapons levels in ~19 seconds; three Crystals will break 8 weapons levels (!) in ~33 seconds (in a four-tile weapons room).

 Typically board weapons directly; but if they have crew manning the room, it may be better to board elsewhere and [sneak back into weapons](https://streamable.com/dnyto) once it’s empty.
 Crew can walk straight through lockdown, provided they were already past the halfway point on the adjacent tile.
-Your Crystals can do this too: they will lockdown the room they’re *currently* in, but still make it into the weapons room.
-When enemy crew are trying to break into a room, they will not stop to fight; use this to get free hits.

 Consider pre-cloaking enemy weapons, if you think you can break them in time.
 Your cloak resets immediately after killing the enemy crew; use this to dodge last-second missiles.